tpwres/teczki-polskiego-wrestlingu/content/a/polish-wrestling-chants.md

 ## General expletives

-* _Wypierdalaj!_ - "Get the fuck out": often used to react to heels and other unwelcome characters.
+* _Wypierdalaj_ - "Get the fuck out": often used to react to heels and other unwelcome characters.
-* _Chuj ci w dupę!_ - "Up your arse": popular and general use expletive referring to anal sex.
+* _Chuj ci w dupę_ - "Up your arse": popular and general use expletive referring to anal sex.
 * _Kurwy i śmiecie, z [X] nie wyjedziecie_ - "Motherfuckers, you ain't gonna leave [town X] alive": used against heels, especially billed from out of town.
 * _[X], a gdzie to kurwa jest?_ - "[Town X], where the fuck is that?": used to insult a heel's hometown. \
   Sometimes padded with extra words to match the rhythm.
 For [Gustav Gryffin](@/w/gustav-gryffin.md)'s town of Bartoszyce no padding is needed, but for [Isnorr](@/w/isnorr.md)'s Poznań the chant starts with _Miasto Poznań_ ("Poznań city").